 Phra Nang Beach

 One of the most peculiar beaches of Krabi is Phra Nang Beach.
 Located between West Railay Beach and East Railay Beach, Phra Nang Beach is a beautiful cove boasting soft sand, epic beach vibes, and plenty of rock climbing opportunities.
 But perhaps the most intriguing aspect of this beach is its Princess Cave – a giant cave shaped by years of erosion full of wooden phalluses in all shapes and sizes.
-It’s one of Thailand’s most famous fertility shrines and quite a cool thing to see.
+It’s one of Thailand’s most famous fertility shrines and quite a cool place to see.

 To get to Princess Cave Beach, follow the path leading from East Railay Bay Beach, past the Railay Viewpoint trailhead.
 There are several cool caves to explore here, so take your time getting to the beach.
 Just keep an eye out for the water monitors and monkeys along the way!